kragen/peg-bootstrap/peg.md

 The rule for `_` is quite straightforward:

-    (in the ASTs made of function calls) var __rule = rule('_',
+    # in the ASTs made of function calls:
+    var __rule = rule('_',
                       choice(sequence(nonterminal('sp'), nonterminal('_')),
                              ''));